odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/simple-install.md

 For this next exercise we will install a very simple ready-made Egeria environment.

+!!
+Warning
+    These instructions are currently being developed.
+The initial sections use 'microk8s', however we are seeing some issues and will likely switch the docs over to use 'rancher desktop',

 This will help ensure that your environment is working properly, and helm explain some of the egeria concepts before we get you to create your own environment.